Daybook Data Processing Addendum (DPA)

 14.1.
 Incorporation.
 This DPA is incorporated by reference into the Agreement.

 14.2.
 Order of precedence.
-In the event of conflict, the order of precedence is: (i) POPIA and other mandatory law; (ii) this DPA; (iii) the Daybook Customer Terms of Service; (iv) the Daybook Customer Privacy Policy; (v) the Daybook Founding Partner Agreement (where applicable to Founding-tier customers); (vi) any other Daybook document.
+In the event of conflict, the order of precedence is: (i) the UK GDPR, POPIA, and other mandatory law applicable to the processing; (ii) this DPA; (iii) the Daybook Customer Terms of Service; (iv) the Daybook Customer Privacy Policy; (v) the Daybook Founding Partner Agreement (where applicable to Founding-tier customers); (vi) any other Daybook document.

 14.3.
 Amendments.
 Daybook may update this DPA from time to time to reflect changes in law, sub-processors, or operational practice, on not less than thirty (30) days’ notice for material changes, in accordance with clause 14 of the Terms of Service.